Counseling Center

 Beth serves as the front line staff member for the counseling center, assisting students and other clientele who visit the center.
 She is also responsible for the administrative functions of the office and provides support for the counseling center’s many projects and outreach efforts on campus.
 Prior to joining RMU in 2013, Beth was an administrative assistant and project coordinator for Edgeworth, Inc., a Pittsburgh-based consulting firm.
 She has an extensive background in office organization and project management.
 Beth earned her Bachelor of Science degree from Seton Hill University and her Master of Science in organizational leadership from Robert Morris University.

-Rachel Seamans
+Rachel McGough

 Find Us on Social Media